borland/StockFighterApiClient/README.md

 # StockFighterApiClient

-This is a client library written in swift for [StockFighter](https://www.stockfighter.io/ui/account):
+This is a client library written in swift for [StockFighter](https://www.stockfighter.io/ui/account).

+The client library provides methods to hit all the API methods at https://starfighter.readme.io, and handles JSON serialization, authorization, etc.
 Instructions to add this library to your project can be found below the documentation

-The client library provides methods to hit all the API methods at https://starfighter.readme.io, and handles JSON serialization, authorization, etc

 Access to the WebSocket endpoints is also provided, using [SocketRocket](https://github.com/square/SocketRocket) to do the heavy lifting.
 As you'll see in the Build Instructions, most of the work to set up the library is just to link in the SocketRocket framework

-**Design**

-The client library is designed to be simple and easy to use.
-As such, methods have descriptive names, and inputs are all just method parameters.
-There's no "command objects" or "transaction objects" or such things as I think they add unneccessary complexity at this level.

-Methods typically will return a response struct which will have public properties for each piece of data, which you can then access.

-Swift exceptions are used for things that might fail in important ways (Network error, unparseable JSON, StockFighter servers return a response).
-They're not used for trivial things (missing JSON element on an otherwise OK response).
-Generally you can just surround your main code with a do/catch and log any exceptions.
-In the normal case you won't get any.

-HTTP requests are done synchronously (they block your calling thread until they return); I may switch this to async in future but to get started synchronous requests are easier.

-**Why write this?**
-- I wanted to try playing StockFighter
-- I wanted to use swift, because I really like swift as a language
-- I wanted to write the library from scratch as a learning/practice exercise
-- It's always nice to put more open source code up online to (hopefully) help other people, and help my Resume/CV in future should I ever need that.

-If you just want to play StockFighter and don't want to code up your own low level networking/protocol code, feel free to use this library.
-It's all under the MIT License so you can pretty much do whatever you'd like with it.

-If you'd rather code your own libraries, good on you!

 # Using the Api Client